A leading multinational bank asked us:

 Outcome:

-Through our research, we discovered that customers needed money management solutions for their financially dependent family members.
-It was common amongst all participant groups to participate in risky financial behavior such as sharing usernames and passwords.
+Through our research, we discovered that customers needed better money management solutions for their financially dependent family members.
+Without better tools for this specific use case, participants shared they practiced riskier behaviors, including sharing usernames and passwords to help with management solutions.
 The groups also shared a desire to learn more about specific financial topics.

-As part of our solution, AnswerLab recommended the creation of a digital hub.
-This could allow customers to engage in financial activities while providing different levels of access privileges such as read-only access to shared accounts and the ability to hand off control to another.
+As part of our solution, AnswerLab recommended a number of more tailored digital tools.
+These new offerings would allow customers to engage in financial activities while providing different levels of access privileges, such as read-only access to shared accounts and the ability to hand off control to another.

-Additionally, we recommended that the solution include an educational element from a trusted third party to provide information on budgeting, managing another’s bank account, new terminology, and where to go for help to improve the experience.The research provided a solid understanding of the family dynamics regarding shared financial activity and identified needs and preferences to improve the experience moving forward.
-Ultimately, the findings provided a framework to develop a roadmap for product strategy.
+Our research provided a solid understanding of the family dynamics regarding shared financial activity and identified needs and preferences to improve the experience moving forward.
+Ultimately, the findings provided a framework to develop a roadmap for product strategy to meet this increasing, complex market.